lightblue-platform/lightblue-docs-specs/backend_specifications/rdbms/script_language.md

 ## SQL clauses
 SQL clauses are the building blocks of SQL statements.
 ```
-clause := { "q": clause, "bindings":[ binding, ... ] }
+clause := { "clause": clause, "bindings":[ binding, ... ] }
 ```
 The 'clause' is a string optionally containing value markers '?'.
 Each value in the 'bindings' will be assigned to the matching '?'.
-Each binding is a field, value, or variable.
+Each binding is a variable, or value.

 ```
-binding := { field/variable "out": true }
+binding := { var:variable "out": true }
+binding := { value: value }
 ```
 The optional 'out' attribute determines if the binding is an OUT binding.
-OUT bindings read value from the executed statement and sets the field/variable.
+OUT bindings read value from the executed statement and sets the variable.
 By default all bindings are IN bindings.
+A value binding cannot be an OUT binding.

-## Field/Column lists
+## Variable/Column lists
-SQL statements get a list of fields/columns to operate on.
-These lists can contain field and/or column references:
+SQL statements get a list of variables/columns to operate on.
+These lists can contain variable and/or column references:
 ```
- columns: [ column-reference, field-reference,... ]
+ columns: [ column-reference, variable-reference,... ]
 ```
 A column reference directly identifies a column.
-For field references, the column mapping of the field is used.
+For variable references, the column mapping of the document field is used.
+A non-document variable cannot be used for column lists.

 The following keywords can also be used:

-* $non-null-fields is an array [ {field: fieldName } ] containing all non-null fields for the current table
+* $non-null-fields is an array [ {var: varName } ] containing all non-null fields for the current table
-* $all-fields is an array [ {field:fieldName} ] containing all the fields for the current table
+* $all-fields is an array [ {var:varName} ] containing all the fields for the current table
-* $all-modified-fields is an array [ {field:fieldName} ] containing all the modified fields for the current table
+* $all-modified-fields is an array [ {var:varName} ] containing all the modified fields for the current table

-* For INSERT operations, field references refer to the document being inserted.
-* For UPDATE operations, two pseudo-fields are defined: '$new' and '$old'. '$new' refers to the document containing the values that will be written. '$old' refers to the values that are in the database before the update. '$new.x' refers to the new value of field 'x', and '$old.x' refers to the value of 'x' in the db before the update operation.
-Unqualified references assume '$new', i.e. 'x' will refer to '$new.x'.
-* DELETE operations only assume that the unique identifiers for the entity are known.
-If more information is necessary to delete any associated data in other tables, the DELETE script should read them.

 ## Statements